A robust contaminated discrete Weibull regression model for outlier-prone count data: Kullback-Leibler divergence for outlier detection

 In \eqref{eq:KL_approx}, each $P\left(\mathcal{D}_i \left|\bm{\theta}^{\left(k\right)}\right.\right)$ corresponds to the model likelihood (TDW or cTDW) evaluated at the posterior draw $\bm{\theta}^{\left(k\right)}$.
 A higher $\mathrm{KL}_R$ value indicates that removing $\mathcal{D}_i$ significantly alters the posterior, implying that the point may be influential or an outlier under model $R$.

-We follow Tomazella et al. \cite{TOMAZELLA2021} in labeling an observation $\mathcal{D}_i$ as an outlier if:
+We follow Tomazella et al. \citep{TOMAZELLA2021} in labeling an observation $\mathcal{D}_i$ as an outlier if:

-This criterion flags data points that significantly alter the posterior distribution when omitted, indicating an unusually large influence on parameter estimates.
+This criterion flags data points that, when omitted, significantly alter the posterior distribution, indicating an unusually large influence on parameter estimates.
 In practice, $\mathrm{KL}_R$ is computed for each $\mathcal{D}_i$, and \eqref{eq:flag_outlier} is applied to identify points that have a disproportionate impact on the posterior.
+For the cTDW model, posterior component membership probabilities can also serve as a complementary observation-level summary in Bayesian contaminated models. \citep{okhli2021contaminated}.
+These probabilities measure how strongly each observation is associated with the heavier-tail component, whereas the K-L divergence measures how much posterior inference changes when that observation is omitted.
+We focus on the K-L diagnostic because it provides a unified measure of case-deletion influence across all fitted models.
+Moreover, if a binary outlier classification is desired, posterior component membership probabilities also require a cutoff, whereas the calibration used here follows Tomazella et al. \citep{TOMAZELLA2021}.

 \end{appendices}